dart-lang/site-www/src/_guides/language/extension-methods.md

 ## Overview

-When you’re using someone else’s API or when you implement a library that’s widely used, it’s often impractical or impossible to change the API.
+When you're using someone else's API or when you implement a library that's widely used, it's often impractical or impossible to change the API.
 But you might still want to add some functionality.

 For example, consider the following code that parses a string into an integer: